martinvonz/jj/docs/bookmarks.md

 3. If the remote bookmark already exists on the remote, it must be [tracked](#remotes-and-tracked-bookmarks).
-If the bookmark does not already exist on the remote, there is no problem; `jj git push` will create the remote bookmark and mark it as tracked.
+If the bookmark does not already exist on the remote, there is no problem; `jj git push --allow-new` will create the remote bookmark and mark it as tracked.

 [^known-issue]: See "A general note on safety" in
     <https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-with-lease>